 - Corrosion: Corrosion is another common culprit when it comes to starter button wiring issues.
 Over time, moisture and other contaminants can cause corrosion to build up on the connections, inhibiting the flow of electricity.
 Regularly inspecting and cleaning the connections can help prevent this issue.

-- Faulty starter button: Lastly, it’s possible that the starter button itself is faulty.
+- Faulty starter button: Lastly, the starter button itself may be faulty.
 If none of the above troubleshooting steps resolve the issue, it may be necessary to replace the starter button with a new one.

 Steps To Troubleshoot And Fix Problems